ValgulNecron/kasuki/readme.md

 # Commands

 - General:
-    - /help - Give a list of all command.
     - /info - Show info about bot.
     - /ping - Check if the bot respond to command.
     - /lang - let you change the langage for your guild. require admin perm.